tsdevau/catppuccin-vscode/README.md

 You can toggle whether to use

-- italics for keywords: `catppuccin.italicKeywords`
+- italics for keywords: `tsdevau-catppuccin.italicKeywords`
-- italics for comments: `catppuccin.italicComments`
+- italics for comments: `tsdevau-catppuccin.italicComments`
-- bold for keywords: `catppuccin.boldKeywords`
+- bold for keywords: `tsdevau-catppuccin.boldKeywords`

 ### Flat appearance

-`catppuccin.workbenchMode`
+`tsdevau-catppuccin.workbenchMode`

 By default, Catppuccin for VSCode uses three shades of our `base` color for the workbench.
 For example, in Mocha: